The Children's Cancer Association (CCA) announced recently that Aubryana Ramirez of Woodburn was one of 12 Portland-area recipients of the Hero Award.

 The Lincoln Elementary School 5th grader endured her treatments and faced the illness head on.
 CCA spokeswoman Whitney Wilhardt noted that "through months of treatment, Aubry remained strong, never shedding a tear, making the very best of the situation.
 She's proud to tell you she's the official 'Slime Queen' of the hospital and has become good friends with her nurses."

-Aubry's mother, Amy Ramirez, described her daughter as "a very stubborn, stubborn, stubborn girl."
-Amy credits that stubbornness with helping Aubry endure the rigorous and painful treatments for Lymphoma, a cancer of the lymphatic system.
+Amy described her daughter as "a very stubborn, stubborn, stubborn girl."
+She credits that stubbornness with helping Aubry endure the rigorous and painful treatments for Lymphoma, a cancer of the lymphatic system.

 CCA sources also credit Aubry's stubbornness, believing it gave her strength throughout her treatment -- her cancer is now in remission.